Dave van Vuuren

-Dave van Vuuren (born 1990, Westville, Durban, South Africa) is a South African singer-songwriter and guitarist.
+Dave van Vuuren (born 30 June 1990) is a South African singer-songwriter and guitarist from Westville near Durban.
 He first gained popularity through winning the seventh season of Idols South Africa after a close public vote in the finale held on 4 October 2011, with Van Vuuren getting 50.49% of the votes, against 49.51% for the other finalist and eventual runner-up Mark Haze.
-He was the first series winner who came back after landing in the bottom 3 in earlier performance.
+He was the first series winner who came back after landing in the bottom 3 in an earlier performance.

 Before Idols

 David fronted a South African underground Metal-Core band called Freedom for Your Life.

-Idols Controversy
+Idols controversy

 Unable to embrace the pop star mould, and unsettled by the post-Idols album he had to record, he soon went his own way.
 David was invited to perform on the finale of the eighth season of Idols as is a tradition when the new Idols winner gets announced.
 In a move to try and shake the Idols image, and as a rebellious act against his label, David and his band Free the Animals went on live national television before Khaya Mthethwa was announced the winner of the new season and performed an original, Progressive Rock song called "Feels Like the Ocean" which spanned 6 minutes.

 David and his band had rehearsed with the Idols production team two days prior with a different song chosen by the label.
 Without telling a soul, they went on stage and wreaked Rock n' Roll havoc upon the stage in front of a live television audience.
 The video of the performance was completely removed off the internet the next day by M-Net, but over 3 million people saw it that night on live TV.